KDE/documentation-develop-kde-org/content/docs/administration/kiosk/keys.md

       Note how each of the printing keys start with `print` in the configuration file.
+    keys:
+      - key: print/copies

-      **print/copies:** Disables the panel that allows users to make more than one copy.
+        action: Disables the panel that allows users to make more than one copy.
+      - key: print/dialog
+        action: |

-      **print/dialog:** Disables the complete print dialog.
+          Disables the complete print dialog.
 Selecting the print option will immediately print the selected document using default settings.
 Make sure that a system-wide default printer has been selected.
           No application-specific settings are honored when this restriction is activated.
+      - key: print/options

-      **print/options:** Disables the button to select additional print options.
+        action: Disables the button to select additional print options.
+      - key: print/properties

-      **print/properties:** Disables the button to change printer properties or to add a new printer.
+        action: Disables the button to change printer properties or to add a new printer.
+      - key: print/selection
+        action: |

-      **print/selection:** Disables the options that allows selecting a (pseudo) printer or change any of the printer properties.
+          Disables the options that allows selecting a (pseudo) printer or change any of the printer properties.
 Make sure that a proper default printer has been selected before disabling this option.
           Disabling this option also disables `print/system`, `print/options` and `print/properties`.
+      - key: print/system
+        action: |

-      **print/system:** Disables the option to select the printing system backend, e.g.
+          Disables the option to select the printing system backend, e.g.
           CUPS.
 It is recommended to disable this option once the correct printing system has been configured.
   - name: Resource Restrictions
     description: |
       KDE applications can take advantage of many types of resources such as